 - 8.1.
 The proposal is for a residential development residential for a single dwelling at Rheda Cross estate land at Rheda Park approximately 1 mile south-east of Frizington, Cumbria. - 8.2.
 Rheda Park comprises the estate of the former Rheda Mansion (now demolished) but retains features from the former estate landscaping including many trees.
 Rheda Cross is a 1960's bungalow built on a large plot in the centre of Rheda Park. - 8.3.
-The trees surveyed range from low value category 'C' trees to high quality Category 'A' trees.
+The trees surveyed range from low value category 'C' trees to high quality Category 'A' tree (tree T1 Sycamore).
 Collectively the trees contribute strongly to the historic estate character and are considered to have moderate to high landscape and amenity value.
+It is recommended that five Category 'U' trees and 5 Category 'C' trees will be removed for arboriculture reasons and to accommodate the access drive.
+In addition tree group G1 will be removed to accommodate the house and adjacent garden.
+There are several dying and dangerous trees within this group.

-It is recommended that one Category 'U' tree is removed for arboriculture reasons.
-No tree removal is required to accommodate the proposed development. - 8.4.
-The tree to be removed is of negligible landscape and amenity value and its loss will lead to a negligible reduction in the overall landscape and the integrity of the woodland setting will be maintained as sufficient trees will be retained.
+- 8.4.
+These trees are of low-moderate landscape and amenity value and their removal will lead to a reduction in the overall landscape value although the integrity of the woodland setting will be maintained as sufficient trees will be retained.
 Once the replacement trees are established as part of the mitigation measures the loss will be fully compensated for. - 8.5.
-A landscape strategy as indicated on the Landscape Plan L01 will include native tree planting which will fully compensate for the tree to be cleared and any previous recent tree clearance and will enhance the diversity of species and local biodiversity.
+A landscape strategy as indicated on the Landscape Plan L01 will include native tree planting which will fully compensate for the trees to be cleared and will enhance the diversity of species and local biodiversity.
 There will also be ornamental trees, hedges and shrubs within the proposed garden. - 8.6.
-The areas of potential conflict with trees are at the proposed access drive where trees T488 and T489 will be affected.
-Care should be taken when excavating for the drive and parking area construction and heavy- duty timber edging secured with driven pegs and a permeable surface is recommended here rather than a concrete kerb and foundation.
-Relocation of the drive further eastwards is recommended to avoid the RPA's.
-If the drive position cannot clear the RPA area then the construction methodology must be adapted to protect the tree roots.
-This will involve careful excavation by hand or with an air spade to identify and protect any significant roots encountered.
-Where the house impedes on the RPA of tree T527 the foundation design may have to be adapted to bridge over retained roots.
+The areas of potential conflict with trees are at the proposed access road where trees T15, T16, T17, T18 and T20 will be removed to accommodate the proposed access drive.
+The vehicle parking area will conflict slightly with the RPA of retained treeT25 but this is a negligible proportion of a large RPA and this is is very unlikely to affect the health and vitality of the tree.
+Care should be taken when excavating for the drive and parking area construction and heavy-duty timber edging secured with driven pegs and a permeable surface is recommended here rather than a concrete kerb and foundation.
+The proposed garage was previously within the RPA of retained trees T25, T27 and T28 but is now proposed in a position closer to the house (D02 revision d).
+This has fully mitigated the potential conflict with these trees.